Birmingham, Alabama

 What's it like to live in Birmingham?

-I know I'm a little late to this post, but my wife and I moved here from a large city from elsewhere in the country earlier this year.
+my wife and I moved here from a large city from elsewhere in the country earlier this year.
 We're early 30's also non-religious, don't have any children.
 Thought I'd share my experience (good, bad, and general) with moving here as it relates to some of what you've brought up and just living here in general:

 It's by no means how it's portrayed in popular media, but it's definitely the most religious place I've lived.
 Everywhere else I've lived I just assumed that anyone I met that was my age was not religious, that strategy has failed me pretty consistently here.
 That being said, I'd say religious people in the millennial-and-younger age bracket are still the minority and we've met plenty of like-minded people as ourselves.
 I wouldn't say it's different enough from the rest of the country to be a major decision-making factor.
 Take this with a grain of salt, this is all anecdotal.